oliHM15/ozosphere/README.md

 # ⚠️ NOTICE!!!
-**This is a work in progress (WIP) project** you may notice the ack of files in this repository, as of now, i (olihm15) am still working on an initial alpha build. please be patient while i work on it.
+**This is a work in progress (WIP) project** you may notice the lack of files in this repository, as of now, i (olihm15) am still working on an initial alpha build. please be patient while i work on it.
 Thx :)

 # 🌌 Ozosphere